 The Chartered Institute of Professional Development has a mini-site on mental health in the workplace, with lots of factsheets on individual topics, with links to videos and further information.
-CIPD also has a free-to-download poster, with advice for what to do and what do about mental health in the workplace.

 Mental Health First Aid England has resources and info packs for workplaces, and special guidance for line managers (as well its core training, covered Growth Platform website).